Kanashimi yo Konnichi wa: Cover versions

 Several artists have released cover versions of "Kanashimi yo Konnichi wa".
 In 2004, Sana covered the song in the musical arcade game Pop'n Music 11.
 J-pop artist Ayano Tsuji released a cover on the Words of Yukinojō tribute album, featuring songs with lyrics written by Yukinojō Mori.
 The album reached #47 on the Oricon charts and remained on the lists for four weeks.

 On her 2006 compilation album Remember, pop singer and songwriter Mikuni Shimokawa released a cover version, reaching #66 on the Oricon charts and remaining charted for two weeks.
 Eriko Nakamura, as her character Haruka Amami from The Idolmaster game, sang a cover version on the album The Idolmaster Master Artist 01: Amami Haruka.
 The album reached #21 on the Oricon charts and remained on the list for 3 weeks.

 Romi released a cover on her 2008 album Ano Uta.
 Two covers were released in 2009: Rie Tanaka (as her character Maria in the anime series Hayate the Combat Butler) sang a cover version on the Hayate the Combat Butler Character Cover CD, and race queen and singer Mao Makabe released a cover on the omnibus multi-artist album Ai Love J-Euro from Farm Records.

 In 2010, three covers were released.
 From the anime series White Album, the character Yuki Morikawa (voiced by Aya Hirano) covered "Kanashimi yo Konnichi wa" on the character CD single Koiiro Sora.
 Sumi Shimamoto, the voice of Kyoko Otonashi from Maison Ikkoku, released a cover on her album Shimamoto Sumi Sings Her Legends.
 Singer and actor Yūzō Imai also released a cover on his album Kimi to Aruita Jikan.

 On his album Offer Music Box, Kōji Tamaki—who composed the original song—covered the song in 2012.

-Hiroko Moriguchi will cover the song on her 2023 cover album Anison Covers.
+Hiroko Moriguchi covered the song on her 2023 cover album Anison Covers.